 Although I would not begin to claim to have all the answers, I have gathered some resources on this page which I hope might spark conversation and thinking for doctors, Christians and just about anyone during this era of Covid-19.

-One of the biggest topics of debate right now is over the vaccine for coronavirus, which is now starting to be rolled out in the UK and in other countries across the world.
+One of the biggest topics of debate right now is over the vaccine for coronavirus, which has now been rolled out in the UK and in other countries across the world.
 I have a set of resources to help people think through the ethics and better understand the science and facts.

 You could start with this article which tackles some of the frequently asked questions people have and should assuage concerns over the safety of the vaccine.